Modeling and Analysis of Land-to-Ship Maritime Wireless Channels at 5.8 GHz: SWIFT Fading

 After substituting $h_\text{t}$ and $h_\text{r}$ in \eqref{eq_mod} with $h_\text{t1}$ in \eqref{eq_ht1} and $h_\text{r1}$ in \eqref{eq_hr1}, respectively, and incorporating the losses $L_\text{g}$ and $L_\text{p}$, we obtain a new model capable of simulating SWIFT fading.
 In Fig. \ref{fig11}, we compare the probability density functions (PDFs) of SWIFT fading extracted from the measured and simulated data respectively under different conditions\footnote{In our simulations, five harmonic waves with equally spaced frequencies and randomly generated initial phases are utilized in~\eqref{eq:hs}, which provides an effective balance between computational complexity and the accuracy required to capture realistic sea-wave-induced antenna height variations and subsequent SWIFT fading.}.
 The signal levels are calculated by first averaging the small-scale fading across the 14 PDPs within each 60-ms time interval, resulting in 31 received signal voltage amplitudes at each fixed location, and then computing the deviations from their mean value at each location.

-\textit{Remark 1:} As can be observed from Fig. \ref{fig11}, signal variation is more severe for high Rx antennas, attributed to the fact that the amplitude of swaying and fluctuation is more acute for a higher Rx antenna.
+\textit{Remark 2:} As can be observed from Fig. \ref{fig11}, both measured and simulated signal variations are more severe for high Rx antennas, attributed to the fact that the amplitude of swaying and fluctuation is more acute for a higher Rx antenna.
 The proposed SWIFT fading model can well capture the fading intensity changing trend as the antenna height and sea states vary.
 On the other hand, the simulated signal strength is generally more concentrated than the measured ones, since \eqref{eq:hs} and the vessel motion models may be simplified compared with the actual circumstances.

+It is noteworthy that the performance of the proposed SWIFT fading model might be limited under extreme sea conditions or for larger antenna displacements, as these scenarios could introduce additional propagation dynamics not fully captured by the current formulation.